 Job pursuit intention translated as the attraction of a potential employee to join a company and accept the job offer.
 It will play a role on the mindset of the individual once they become an employee.
 A previous research revealed that employees who found their job to be more interesting would have a higher job satisfaction.
 This can be perceived to be one of the components of QWL (Tho and Trang, 2011).
-In other cases, a job worth pursuing will be more attractive and exciting to fulfill, the employees will be more motivated to complete their day-to-day assigned task, not only to earn their salary, but also to satisfy their personal needs (Nguyen et al., 2014).
+In other cases, a job worth pursuing will be more attractive and exciting to fulfill, the employees will be more motivated to complete their day-to-day assigned task, not only to earn salary, but also to satisfy their personal needs (Nguyen et al., 2014).
 These are the factors contributing to the quality of work life, which is defined as how much fulfillment of employees' various needs, including survival, belonging and knowledge needs, obtained from their daily work.
-Employees are thus less likely to give up on challenging projects or to be bored with mundane tasks.
-When the three basic needs of survival, belonging and knowledge, are fulfilled, it will produce a high quality of work life.
+Employees are thus less likely to give up on challenging projects or to be bore the produce a high quality of work life.
 However, this attraction may not be a long term one and after a while of doing the job, the attraction can be diminished.
 Hence, the quality of work life may be diminished too.
 For the company to ensure a continuous high QWL of their employees, they must also ensure continuously high job attractiveness.
 Based on the explanation above, the connection between job pursuit intention and QWL is hypothesized as below: